Rick Jones (character): Working as Whisperer

 As a side effect of losing his Hulk abilities, Rick briefly gains the ability to learn any task at lightning speed.
-He uses this ability to become a master hacktivist known as the Whisperer during the "Avengers: Standoff!" storyline and secretly aids the new Captain America.
-He uncovers a plot by Maria Hill called Project Kobik, which uses shattered Cosmic Cube remains to create a new cube.
+During the "Avengers: Standoff!" storyline, he uses this ability to become a hacktivist known as the Whisperer and secretly aids the new Captain America.
+Rick uncovers a plot by Maria Hill called Project Kobik, which uses shattered Cosmic Cube remains to create a new cube.
 Phil Coulson's group learns about Pleasant Hill and Rick's involvement.
-Deathlok, Daisy Johnson, and Jemma Simmons investigated Rick' house and discovered a hidden escape route.
-They follow Rick through the Morlock Tunnels and apprehend him.
+Deathlok, Daisy Johnson, and Jemma Simmons investigate Rick's house and discovered a hidden escape route.
+They follow Rick through the Morlock tunnels and apprehend him.
 During an interrogation at the S.H.I.E.L.D.
-Battlecarrier, the New Avengers arrived to retrieve Jones from S.H.I.E.L.D.
-It turns out that the New Avengers were contacted by Rick through a pre-recorded video that was to be sent to them in the event that the alien nanobots he ingested noticed him being unconscious.
-The New Avengers invading the S.H.I.E.L.D.
-Battlecarrier to retrieve Jones prompts The Pentagon into retaliating by unleashing a monster called the American Kaiju on the New Avengers.
-In the aftermath of the events that transpired at Pleasant Hill, Steve Rogers offers Rick the chance to join S.H.I.E.L.D. as part of his reparations for his hacktivism.
+Battlecarrier, the New Avengers arrive to retrieve Rick from S.H.I.E.L.D.
+The Pentagon retaliates by unleashing the American Kaiju on the New Avengers.
+In the aftermath, Steve Rogers offers Rick the chance to join S.H.I.E.L.D. as part of his reparations for his hacktivism.

-During the "Secret Empire" storyline, a hacker named Rashaun Lucas is entrusted with key data by Rick Jones that Jones says will prove the truth about Captain America, who at the time was reprogrammed by Red Skull's clone using the powers of Kobik into being a Hydra sleeper agent.
-Captain America later sentences a captive Rick Jones to death by firing squad.
+In the Secret Empire storyline (2017), Rick entrusts Rayshaun Lucas with data to prove the innocence of Captain America, who the Red Skull brainwashed into becoming a member of Hydra.
+Captain America later executes Rick by firing squad.